Dracape/Alt-for-ANSI/README.md

 # Installation
 ## Startup
-The layout for user sessions can be installed by running `sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/Dracape/graphene/main/install.sh)"` But keep in mind that this script does the bare minimum entries just to get the layout working in the user session and is not enough to be used as a full installation.
+The layout for user sessions can be installed by running
+`sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/Dracape/graphene/main/install.sh)"`

+But keep in mind that this script does the bare minimum entries just to get the layout working in the user session and is not enough to be used as a full installation.
-This script installs the layout for the US keymap as a variant and only makes an entry in `/usr/share/X11/xkb/rules/evdev.xml`.
+This script just installs the layout for the US keymap as a variant and only makes an entry in `/usr/share/X11/xkb/rules/evdev.xml`.

 It's just so that you can get your hands working

 ## Further setup